-The national qualifier heats consist of two sessions in a single day competition that concentrates on some of the core skills of a Cyber Security Professional.
+The Qualifier Stage consists of two sessions in a single-day competition that concentrates on some of the core skills of a Cyber Security Professional.

 The heat may be done on-site, or remotely depending on circumstances.
 Both will follow a similar structure.